Jaideep193/-Hand_Gestures_/README.md

-# ðŸ–ï¸ Hand Gestures Media Control
+# 🖐️ Hand Gestures Media Control

 A real-time hand gesture recognition system that enables touchless media control using computer vision.
 Control your media playback, volume, and other functions with simple hand gestures captured through your webcam.

-## ðŸ“‹ Table of Contents
+## 📋 Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Technology Stack](#technology-stack)